Red fly agaric / Brown fly agaric / Panther agaric

-These mushrooms have white gills and a stem with a ring.
-The base of the stem is bulbous.
+These mushrooms have white gills and the stipe is white with a ring and bulbous base.
 The cap is reddish or brownish in colour, usually with white spots.

 Orange birch bolete

-Orange birch bolete has a reddish-brown cap and black scales on a white stem.
-The flesh of the mushroom darkens when cut.
+Orange birch bolete has a reddish-brown cap and black scales on a white stipe.
+When cut, the stem turns grey-blue.
 The mushroom is common throughout Norway.

-This mushroom has a brown cap with rolled rim, brown stem and gills that become dark when applying pressure.
+This mushroom has a brown cap with rolled rim, brown stipe and gills that darken when bruised.
 Brown roll-rim is common in Norway.

-Brown roll-rim contains several different toxins producing various symptoms.
+Brown roll-rim contains several different toxins producing a variety of symptoms.
 Vomiting, diarrhoea and abdominal pain may occur ½ - 3 hours after ingesting raw mushrooms.
 Repeated ingestion of heated Brown roll-rim can cause serious poisoning with damage to blood cells and kidneys.